-It was especially surprising as many had thought it likely that Apple would be the company to buy Nest, given the company's close support for Nest products, its shared focus on slinky design, and the fact that Nest company had been founded by two former Apple engineers.
+This was especially surprising as many had thought it likely that Apple would be the company to snap up Nest, given the Cupertino firm’s once close support for Nest products.
+Plus its shared focus on slinky design, and the fact that Nest company had been founded by two former Apple engineers.

-Google is wisely leaving Nest to run as its own company for the time being, capitalising on the strong brand its has built up in recent times.
+Google has so far left Nest to run as its own company, capitalising on the strong brand its has built up in recent times.

 Now that Google, ambitious and rich as always, is behind the company, you can bet that Nest will branch out from its currently limited roster of gizmos.

-Like Samsung and Apple, Google is also implementing its voice recognition software.
-With Google Now on your smarpthone, you'll be able to say "OK Google" and instruct your Nest system to set a certain temperature, or something similar.
+Like Apple, Google is also implementing its voice recognition software.
+With Google Now on your smartphonr, you'll be able to say "OK Google" and instruct your Nest system to set a certain temperature, or something similar.

 LG, like Samsung, has its hand in a lot of the home appliances and home entertainment systems that combine to create a home automation system, though its own plans are a little different.

-HomeChat, launched in May, is the name of its main home automation initiative, and it involves the use of instant messaging app Line to literally send messages to your home appliances.
+HomeChat is the name of its main home automation initiative, and it involves the use of instant messaging app Line to literally send messages to your home appliances.
 In this way, you can use natural language to ask your tumble drier is up to, or to instruct your washing machine to start a cycle.
 Nest support for HomeChat has been added too, so you can message your Thermostat to let it know you’re away.